Skip to main content

 Upload each part as a JSON array of objects.
 Parts are numbered 1 through totalParts.

 Each part’s data must be a JSON array.
 Parts can have different sizes.
 The objects should contain the source field names that match your pipeline’s field mappings.
+Static-value mappings ({ target, value }) need no source field in your data — FileFeed writes the constant into the output automatically.

 Step 3: Complete